rafaelh/CIPP-EU/GDPR.md

 The data subject has the right not to be subject to decisions based soley on automated processing, including profiling (including cookies, web beacons and digital fingerprints) if the processing has a large impact or produces legal effects.
 Children should never be subject to these decisions.
 Subjects must be able to object, make their case to a human, and see the nature of the algorithm.

 There are exeptions for decisions authorised by EU or member-state law, processing nessecary to enter into/perform a contract (eg evaluating credit or insurance risk), decisions based on the data subject's explicit consent.
 Decisions based on special categories of data are generally prohibited.

+# Transparency
+Data controllers must communicate with Data Subjects in an intelligible and easily accessible form, using clear and plain language, in a concise form.
+For example, if the audience includes children, it must be understandable by children.

+This may be presented in 'layered' notices of up to three layers that provide increasing levels of information, so long as the sum of the documents meets legal requirements.
+It may also be delivered as a 'just-in-time' notice ahead of the information's use, and may also use standardized icons to assist with understanding.

+## Information Provision Obligations
+If information is collected from an indirect source (such as scraping websites), it may require information to be provided after collection, but before processing.
+Notice is not required if the data subjects already have the information.

+Direct Collection:
+* Data Subjects must have the identity and contact details of the Controller and DPO
+* Purpose and legal basis of processing
+* Recipients of the Personal Data
+* Intention to transfer data to a third country or organisation
+* Legal basis for intended international transfers
+* Legitimate interests of the controller, if used
+* Storage period
+* Data Subjects' rights ()
+* If processing the data is a Statutory or contractual requirement
+* Information about the use of automated decision-making

+Indirect Collection:
+* Data Subjects must be provided with the source of the data and the categories of personal data.
+This needs to be provided within 1 month or upon first communication with the data subject.
+* All the other information required for Direct Collection

+Exceptions: If the subject already has the information, if it's impossible or would require disproportionate effort, or it would renter impossible or seriously impair the purpose of the data processing.
+National or EU laws that require secrecy are also an exception.